Xandor19/Linux-Battery-Control/README.md

 to avoid its modification by 3rd parties and compromise security

 # Requirements
--Python 3.*\n
--Tkinter (sudo apt install python3-tk)
--A global environment variable named SUDO_PASS containing the sudo access password
+-Python 3.* with Tkinter (sudo apt install python3-tk) and a global environment variable named SUDO_PASS containing the sudo access password

 # Content:
 -auto_startup.sh: Bash Script that runs the automathic charging limit when the system starts, this file